danieljames/boost-tasks/README.md

 Example configuration file:

     {
+        "data": "../data",
         "username": "your-username",
         "password": "your-password",
         "website-data": "path-to-website-data",
         "push-to-repo": false
     }

+`data` is the path to the directory that will hold data for this script.

 `username` and `password` are the GitHub login details for the account that the script will use.